 [Section 88B inserted by No. 58 of 2010 s.
 8.]

 88C.
-Authorised persons may exercise investigative powers
+Authorised persons’ powers for this Division

 Authorised persons may exercise the powers set out in Division 3 for the purposes of the performance of any function under this Division.